 The notion of the "traditional American family" has transformed as families in the United States (U.S.) have become increasingly more diverse.
-This course for senior psychology majors (others may enroll with instructor's permission) is intended as an overview and analysis of a contemporary family systems in the U.S., such as single-parent families, adoptive and foster family systems, families who have children via assisted reproductive technologies (ART), and those with members who hold minoritized sexual and gender identities.
-Taught from a developmental psychological perspective, students will gain understanding in family systems theory and in research methods for studying families.
+This discussion-based course for senior psychology majors (others may enroll with instructor's permission) is intended as an overview and analysis of a contemporary family systems in the U.S., such as single-parent families, multiracial families, adoptive and foster family systems, families who have children via assisted reproductive technologies (ART), and those with members who hold minoritized sexual, gender, and racial/ethnic identities.
+Taught from developmental psychological, family science, feminist, and intersectional perspectives, students will gain understanding in theory and research methods for studying children and families.
 Course material will be considered within the context of social issues, questions, and public controversies.
 The course will address factors that contribute to positive family functioning and healthy outcomes for children and parents.
 Implications for future research, clinical practice, public policy, and law surrounding parenting and families (e.g., custody and placement decisions) will be covered.